 Don’t mind all the dirt.
 Our last outdoor project is to lay lots of sod (assuming it will grow with all the shade).

 Do you recognize the chairs from our cottage style porch makeover?
-I think we will use them here for now.
+I think we will use them in this fire pit area for now.

 We didn’t add any fancy lava rocks to the inside (like we had in our old fire pit).
 Since we are in quarantine I didn’t need to make an unnecessary trip anywhere.

 That being said, we did add lava rock after this post was written.
 I would highly suggest adding lava rocks to your firepit immediately after it’s built.
-Lava rocks help ensure you are evenly distributing heat within the firepit.
+Lava rocks are a good option to help ensure you are evenly distributing heat within the firepit.
 And let’s be honest, they look great too!

 I think we are going to enjoy a lot of time out here.